sohiniroych/U-net-for-Multi-class-semantic-segmentation/README.md

 # U-net-for-Multi-class-semantic-segmentation

  This example demonstrates the use of U-net model for pathology segmentation on retinal images.
 This supports binary and multi-class segmentation.

+# Google Colab support

+The Google colab folder contains code to help replicate the process for the DIARETDB1 data set.
+The folder structures are automatically created using the Step 1 code and the U-net is implemented using the Step 2 code.

 # This jupyter notebook presents all requirements needed to achieve pixel-level semantic segmentation using images.